What happens when a wife compares her marriage to another?

 I know I am not the wife who wars in vigilance and so I want to encourage you if you’ve found yourself wishing your husband was like someone else, and your longing landed you in blues-ville.

-Before we dive in, let me clarify; desiring your spouse to change is not wrong.
+Before we dive in, let me clarify; desiring your spouse to change isn’t wrong.
 If your husband needs to grow in an area, it’s not wrong to want him to.
 So that’s not what I am addressing today.

 For insights on how to inspire growth and change, read these articles